 However, reading Korzybski’s “Science and Sanity” clarified many issues for me.
 For example, it became very clear that as Korzybski emphasized: “Whatever you might say something "is", it is not” (see also Korzybski Quotes).
 Thus, when I say: "It is a flower," I know now that it isn’t.
 Why?
 Because a flower is defined by a number of properties and the actual object is infinitely more than the number of properties selected (abstracted) in the definition.
 Even a picture is far less than the actual object.
 Magritte was well aware of that.
 He painted an apple and above it he wrote: "Ceci n’est pas une pomme" (This is not an apple).
 Why not?
 Because it is only an image of an apple, which is far less than the actual apple.
 Therefore, instead of saying “This is an apple,” we say “This is a picture of an apple.”
 And instead of saying “This is a flower,” I say “I call this a flower.”
 All this seems rather obvious, so obvious that even children can understand it.
 And yet we confuse so often a name, a definition, or an image of something with the thing itself.
 The thing itself we cannot know.
 Our sensory perception abstracts (that is, removes us) from it to some extent due to the limitations of our sense organs and nervous system.
 For example, some flowers have ultraviolet patters that bees perceive but we cannot, and dogs perceive smells that we cannot.
 Hence, our perception of an object is not identical with the object, but only an aspect of the object.
-Now, when we describe our perception, we lose (abstract) again because words cannot completely represent our perception.
+Then, when we describe our perception, we lose (abstract) again because words cannot completely represent our perception.
 Just try to describe a sunset and you will realize how much detail you miss in your description.
 Hence, your description is not identical with your perception.
 Korzybski was acutely aware of this non-identity of description and perception on the one hand and perception and reality on the other.
 He illustrated this non-identity by his structural differential.
 The consequences for the use of language are enormous.
 For example, if the use of the word ‘is’ implies an identity, then we cannot say: “John is a criminal”, or “John is bad”, because John is infinitely more than just a criminal or just bad.
 Therefore, Korzybski suggested that we say: “John is a criminal, etc.” and “John is bad, etc.” Some followers of Korzybski have gone further, suggesting to avoid the “is” of identity (as in “John is a criminal”) and the “is” of predication (as in “John is bad”).
 Korzybski suggested other extensional devices that render our language more appropriate and more in tune with reality.
 Nonetheless, language cannot capture reality as it is.
-Reality as it is can only be honored in silence.
+Reality as it is can only be honoured in silence.
 Hence, the importance of silence.
 As Korzybski pointed out: "The objective level is not words and cannot be reached by words alone.
-We must point our finger and be silent" (Korzybski, A. 1958.
-Science and Sanity.
-The International Non-Aristotelian Library Publishing Company, p.
+We must point our finger and be silent" (Korzybski 1958, p.
 399).
 "Whatever we may say will not be the objective level, which remains fundamentally un-speakable…The objective level is not words…neither can it be understood as ‘non-expressible by words’ or ’not to be described by words’, because the terms ‘expressible’ or ‘described’ already presuppose words and symbols (ibid., p.
 34).

 I have felt for a long time that language is limited and therefore cannot convey the richness and fullness of reality.
 As a student I read Kant who emphasized that we cannot know “das Ding an sich” (what a thing really is).
 Our perception and description of the thing such as a plant removes us from reality.
 Thus, I have had an inkling of Korzybski’s insights for a long time.
 However, reading Korzybski has indeed been very helpful in many ways.